 With the Advanced Scan Workbench, you can insert pre-created scan criteria into your scan from dropdown menus, then customize the criteria to suit your specific requirements.
 This provides a great deal of power and flexibility to create scans that are specially tailored for you, but does require a little bit of time and effort to master.
 For more information on using the Advanced Scan Workbench to create custom scans, please see our Advanced Scan Workbench article in the Support Center.

-While our original scanning tool, the Standard Scan Workbench, can be learned more quickly, it has some significant limitations when creating all but the simplest of scans, and is not recommended for everyday use.
+While our original scanning tool, the Standard Scan Workbench, can be learned more quickly, it has some significant limitations when creating all but the simplest of scans and isn't recommended for everyday use.
 However, it can still be a good educational resource for users learning how to write scans.
 For more info on the Standard Scan Workbench and how to convert standard scans to advanced ones, please see our Standard Scan Workbench page in the Support Center.

-Using the Advanced Scan Workbench, you can add a wide variety of criteria to your scan, from simple to complex, but here are a few types of scanning strategies that are especially handy to have in your toolkit:
+Using the Advanced Scan Workbench, you can add a wide variety of criteria, whether simple or complex, to your scan.
+Below are a few types of scanning strategies that are especially handy to have in your toolkit.

-Min/Max - Often it is important to know what the highest or lowest value is for an indicator over a certain time period.
-The most common example for the min/max functions is a 52-week high/low.
-You may also wish to know what the highest volume level was over the last week, or the lowest RSI value in the last month.
-Use our min/max functions to add this kind of scan criteria to your scan.
+Min/Max - It is often important to know what the highest or lowest value is for an indicator over a certain time period.
+The most use case for the min/max functions is a 52-week high/low.
+You may also wish to know what the highest volume level was over the last week, or the lowest RSI value in the last month; you can use our min/max functions to add that kind of criteria to your scan.

-% Ranges and Values - Another common strategy is to find out if a price or indicator value is within a specific range of values or is a multiple of another value.
-For example we may want to know when a stock's price is within 5% of its 52-week high or volume is 25% higher than its average volume.
-These percentages can be found with simple arithmetic operators; for example, multiplying a value by 1.05 will find values 5% greater than that value.
-Multiply by .85 to find values 15% less (1.0 - 0.15) than the current value.
+% Ranges and Values - Another common strategy is to determine if a price or indicator value is within a specific range of values or is a multiple of another value.
+For example, we may want to know when a stock's price is within 5% of its 52-week high or volume is 25% higher than its average volume.
+These percentages can be found with simple arithmetic operators.
+Multiplying a value by 1.05 will identify values 5% greater than said value, while multiplying it by .85 will find values 15% less (1.0 - 0.15).

 Divergences - Divergences occur when one indicator is going in one direction and another indicator is going in the opposite direction.
 This is a potential sign that a change in trend may be about to take place.
-For example, if the price is going up, and the RSI is going down, we have a negative divergence.
-This would suggest the price may soon drop.
+For example, if the price is going up while the RSI is going down, we have a negative divergence, which would suggest the price may soon drop.
 A positive divergence is the opposite: price is falling while other indicators are rising.

 We hope this gives you a good idea of the kinds of things you can scan for.
 Before starting to write any scan clauses, however, it is important to decide at a high level what you want to find with your scan.
 For more information on choosing the right criteria for your scan, please see our Planning Scans article in the Support Center.